Dr. Nancy Gyurcsik

 Jocelyn E. Blouin:

 Jocelyn is a current MSc student and former undergraduate Honours student of Dr. Gyurcsik.
-Jocelyn is actively engaged in deriving a thesis research question.
-Stay tuned for further updates on Jocelyn's selected area of research interest in the broad area of exercise psychology.
+Jocelyn is actively engaged in developing her thesis research.
+Her general focus is on how people manage to exercise when they have other leisure-time activities that they also plan to do.
+She is looking at a number of social cogniations, such as concurrent goals, self-regulatory efficacy, and outcome expectations and their relationships with exercise.
 Jocelyn has presented research at scientific conferences and has served as a Research Assistant on our CIHR-SHRF grant.

 Graduate Training Opportunities